wavebyrd/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 3. Select one or more tables to import as Data Assets.

+4. Decide if you want to **Generate Expectations that detect column changes in selected Data Assets**.

-4. Click **Add x Asset(s)**.
+5. Click **Add x Asset(s)**.

 Then you can [add an Expectation](/cloud/expectations/manage_expectations.md#add-an-expectation) for your new Data Asset.

 ## View Data Asset metrics

 Data Asset metrics provide you with insight into the data you can use for your data validations.
+When you create a new Data Asset, schema data is automatically fetched.

 1. In GX Cloud, click **Data Assets** and then select a Data Asset in the **Data Assets** list.

-2. Click the **Overview** tab.
+2. Click the **Metrics** tab.

-    When you select a new Data Asset, schema data is automatically fetched.

 3. Optional.
 Select one of the following options: